 We have been retained by Molly Lancaster-Ferguson, owner of Awesome Antiques, to defend her from a pending Federal prosecution.
-The federal charges stem from an isolated incident in which Ms. Lancaster-Ferguson sold an original 1861 Enfield Rifled Musket (a single-shot, muzzle-loading rifle manufactured in Enfield, England, and imported/smuggled in large quantities to arm Confederate troops during the Civil War), which she had found at a garage sale, to an undercover federal agent posing as an online buyer.
+The federal charges stem from an isolated incident in which Ms. Lancaster-Ferguson sold an original 1903 Springfield Rifle (a .30-06 caliber rifle produced in the early twentieth century reputed to be favored by World War One hero Alvin York), which she had found at a garage sale, to an undercover federal agent posing as an online buyer.
 To the extent of her recollection, the incident in question is the only time that Ms. Lancaster-Ferguson has ever sold a firearm, and she was unaware that it was illegal to do so.
 The federal authorities have nonetheless charged her with violating a federal law that requires all dealers of firearms to be properly licensed.
 She is set to be tried in the Eastern District of Kentucky.